 A customer relationship management software not only centralizes data management but offers a framework for your business.
 Did you know that 75% of sales managers state that a CRM helps drive and increase sales?
 They also say that CRM systems improve customer retention by 27%.
 You might think a CRM is not for your business, but with numbers like that it may be worth taking a look into, wouldn't it?

-Benefits of Customer Relationship Management in marketing
+Benefits of Customer Relationship Management in Marketing

 1. Improved Lead Intelligence

 In a perfect world, your database will include every single interaction with all your customers.
 Presented in a uniform manner that immediately paints a picture of which stage a customer is at in a buyer's journey.We may as well live in that perfect world.
 A CRM integrated with your company's marketing software enables you and your team to access detailed, real-time lead intelligence all in one place.
 How much more easier can you make a salesperson's life?A CRM doesn't just help people in sales it also helps your marketing team.
-A CRM will allow marketers to analyze customers and point the sales team to leads most likely to become customers.
+A CRM will allow marketers to analyse customers and point the sales team to leads most likely to become customers.

 2. Helps Sales Optimize its Pipeline